 5G mobile hotspot router with adequate data plan (optional)

-Typically your staging lab will use the customer network for Internet access.
-It’s good practice to include a 5G mobile hotspot router in your staging kit so the cameras can get Internet access when the customer network is not prepared or is having issues.
+Typically your staging lab will use the customer network for internet access.
+It is good practice to include a 5G mobile hotspot router in your staging kit so the cameras can get internet access when the customer network is not prepared or is having issues.

-Pro Tip!
-Support recommends not using a Firewall in your staging environment because blocking the camera's traffic could result in additional troubleshooting.
+Pro Tip: Verkada Technical Support recommends not using a firewall in your staging environment because blocking the camera's traffic could result in additional troubleshooting.
 The staging lab should only contain what is necessary for the cameras to operate.

 Once staging is complete the cameras should be ready to install in their intended locations.
 You can find step-by-step guides to installing each camera model here.
-When you install cameras be sure to take into account image quality during day and at night when determining orientation and placement.
+When you install cameras be sure to take into account image quality during the day and the night when determining orientation and placement.

-Pro Tip!
-Support recommends using the Verkada Command Mobile App during the installation process.
-You will be able to see the camera stream on your phone, which will allow more accurate placement and orientation of the device when installing it in its final location.
+Pro Tip: Verkada Technical Support recommends using the Verkada Command Mobile App during the installation process.
+You will be able to see the camera stream on your phone which will allow more accurate placement and orientation of the device when installing it in its final location.

 Keep the following in mind when installing cameras: